ericmedvet/slides/intro-ml-er-2223/06-svm.md

 ]
 ]

-This is still the learning technique called soft margin classifiers.
+This is also the learning technique called **soft margin classifier**.

 Most of the ML sw/libraries are based on this formulation.